Bernhardt Edskes

-Bernhardt Hilbrand Edskes (28 October 1940 – 21 September 2022) was a Dutch-Swiss organist, organologist, and organ builder based in Wohlen.
+Bernhardt Hilbrand Edskes (28 October 1940 – 21 September 2022) was a Dutch-Swiss organist and organ builder based in Wohlen.

 Life

-Edskes was born to Albert Hendrik Edskes, chief clerk at the court in Groningen, and Gritje (from Marguerite) de Graaf, and grew up in Groningen as the youngest of four musical brothers.
+Edskes was born to Albert Hendrik Edskes and Grietje de Graaf, and grew up in Groningen as the youngest of four musical brothers.
 He received piano and organ lessons from the first grade onwards and became assistant organist at the organ at the Dorpskerk at Noordbroek at the age of 13 and principal organist at the Organ in the Jacobikerk at Uithuizen at the age of 15.
 In addition to music, he was also interested in painting and drawing, which he deepened at the Groningen Academy of Fine Arts.

 As a result of the North Sea flood of 1953, numerous new organs had to be built in the Netherlands, for which the Swiss company Metzler received orders.
 Edskes designed several new organs for this firm.
 In 1963, he moved to Switzerland and became artistic director for exterior design and tonal conception at Metzler.
 In 1966, he married Doris Edskes née Utzinger Alber, a federally certified structural draughtswoman, with whom he has two daughters.
 After working for Metzler for twelve years, he set up his own workshop in Wohlen in 1975.

 For years, Edskes was chairman of the Swiss Association of Organists and lecturer in organ building at the Schola Cantorum Basiliensis and at the Zurich University of the Arts.
 He gives concerts throughout Europe, lectures on organ building and has recorded various CDs.
 In addition, he was organist at the Kirche St. Josef in Dietikon until 2000.

+Andreas Boesch, employee at the company since 2000, took over the technical project planning in 2005.
+From March 2019, he has been the managing director and owner of Orgelbau Edskes.